thecloudrazor/francinette/README.md

 #### I've installed francinette, but when I try to execute it I get the message: `command not found: francinette`

 In the install script I try to set two alias to for `francinette`: `francinette` and `paco`.
-If you are in MacOS I do that by adding two lines to the `.zshrc` file, and to `.bashrc` in linux.
+If you are in MacOS I do that by adding two lines to the `.bashrc` file.
 If by some chance you are using other shell, or for some other reason it does not work, You can try to set the aliases yourself, by adding:

 ```